RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations

 \subsection{Data fidelity term for shape data}

-When dealing with shapes in the form of point cloud or mesh data, recent resolution-independent methods employ a deformable template for joint shape encoding and registration \cite{zheng2021deep, sun2022topology} and use $\mathcal{D}(I_1, I_2) = \norm{I_1 - I_2}_{L_1(\Omega)}$ with $I_i$ a ground truth signed distance representation of the point cloud or mesh.
-However, there are two issues with such a $\mathcal{D}$: (i) signed distance functions of diffeomorphic shapes are not always diffeomorphic, and (ii) if they are diffeomorphic, they influence the diffeomorphism that we find.
+When dealing with point cloud or mesh data, recent resolution-independent methods employ a deformable template for joint shape encoding and registration \cite{zheng2021deep, sun2022topology} and use $\mathcal{D}(I_1, I_2) = \norm{I_1 - I_2}_{L_1(\Omega)}$ with $I_i$ a ground truth signed distance representation of the point cloud or mesh.
+However, there are three issues with such a $\mathcal{D}$: (i) signed distance functions of diffeomorphic shapes are not always diffeomorphic, (ii) if they are diffeomorphic, they influence the diffeomorphism that we find, and (iii) signed distance functions are not always available for point clouds or are non-trivial to obtain.

-To illustrate the first issue, we take two circles of radii $0.75$ and $0.1$, respectively.
-Moreover, assume they are represented by their SDF, as presented in Equation \eqref{eq:SDF}.
+To illustrate the first issue, take two circles of radii $0.75$ and $0.1$, respectively.
+Moreover, represent them by their SDF, as presented in Equation \eqref{eq:SDF}.
 These SDFs are shown in Figure \ref{fig:sdf_heatmap_circles}.
-We note that $\min_{x \in \Omega} \text{SDF}_{\mathcal{S}_0}(x) < \min_{x \in \Omega} \text{SDF}_{\mathcal{S}_1}(x)$ as dark blue is present in the figure of the circle with radius $0.75$ but not in the other figure.
-Consequently, there does not exist a diffeomorphism that matches the two implicit representations (i.e., SDF images).
-However, in Equation \eqref{eq:NN_optimization_problem} we want to diffeomorphically match both to the same template implicit function.
-This matching is not possible as the two SDFs can not be diffeomorphically registered.
+We have $\min_{x \in \Omega} \text{SDF}_{\mathcal{S}_0}(x) < \min_{x \in \Omega} \text{SDF}_{\mathcal{S}_1}(x)$ as dark blue is present in the figure of the circle with radius $0.75$ but not in the other figure.
+Consequently, no diffeomorphism matching the two implicit representations (i.e., SDF images) exists, which contradicts Equation \eqref{eq:NN_optimization_problem} where both SDFs need to be diffeomorphically matched to the same template implicit function.

 For the second issue, assume shapes $\mathcal{S}_0$ and $\mathcal{S}_1$ are represented by implicit functions that can be exactly matched.
 If a point $x_0$ in shape $\mathcal{S}_0$ has implicit function value $s$, it must be matched with a point $x_1$ in shape $\mathcal{S}_1$ that also has implicit function value $s$.
 By also matching points outside and inside the shape based on information like the SDF value, we influence how the points on the shape are matched.